RalphHightower/blog/_posts/2025/04/2025-04-21-ParentsCanShopForTeslasAtEasterEggRollAlso.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "Parents Can Shop For Teslas 🚗 While Their Kids Hunt For Easter 🐣 Eggs 🥚 at the Annual White House Easter Egg Roll"
+title: "Parents Can Shop For Teslas 🚗 While Their Kids Hunt For Easter 🐣 Eggs 🥚 at the Corporate Easter Egg Roll"
 ---